avi-2-avi/enron-corp-challenge/README.md

 ## 🧐 About <a name = "about"></a>

+The email search engine is a useful tool for quickly searching through emails using keywords, with an attractive visual interface.
+While the use case for this search engine was originally for Enrop Corporation, which no longer operates, it can still be implemented for other purposes if they have a similar email database to Enrop's.

+This project consisted of various parts:

-In this project, we will a comprehensive and efficient email indexing system utilizing Vue.js with Tailwind for the frontend, Go with Chi for the backend, and ZincSearch for data retrieval and storage. **Part 1: Email Database Indexing** involves indexing email data for efficient retrieval and storage.
-This part will ensure that the email data is organized and easily accessible, leveraging the powerful search capabilities of ZincSearch to handle large volumes of data with speed and accuracy. **Part 2: Profiling** focuses on analyzing the indexed email data to extract key insights and improve the system's performance.
-By profiling the data, it is aimed to understand usage patterns, identify bottlenecks, and optimize the system for better efficiency.
+- **Part 1: Email Database Indexing** involved indexing email data for efficient storage and retrieval.
+This part ensured that the email data was organized and easily accessible.
+The use of Go (Chi) for the backend and ZincSearch as a database was key to handling large volumes of data with speed and simplicity.

-**Part 3: Visualizer** entails developing a visual interface using Vue.js and Tailwind to display the analyzed data interactively.
-This visualizer will provide users with intuitive and insightful visual representations of the email data, making it easier to comprehend and utilize the information.
-Additionally, **Part 4: Optimization** aims to enhance the system's performance and efficiency through various optimization techniques, ensuring that the system runs smoothly even under heavy loads.
-Finally, **Part 5: Deployment** covers deploying the entire system to a production environment for real-world use, ensuring that the system is scalable, reliable, and ready for end-users.
-This project aims to deliver a robust and user-friendly email indexing and analysis solution that leverages modern technologies and best practices.
+- **Part 2: Profiling** focused on analyzing the indexed email data to extract key insights and improve the system's performance.
+This was crucial for understanding usage patterns and identifying processes that consumed excessive time or resources.
+- **Part 3: Visualizer** consisted of developing a visual interface using Vue.js and Tailwind to display the analyzed data interactively, using a table and a details section.
+- **Part 4: Optimization** aimed to enhance the indexing system's performance and efficiency through various optimization techniques, including benchmarking and cleaner coding.
+- **Part 5: Deployment** covered deploying the entire system to a production environment, using Terraform and LocalStack to simulate an AWS cloud deployment.

 ## 🏁 Getting Started <a name = "getting_started"></a>